aconcan/markdown-cv/index.md

 * As EMEA Ops lead for the launch of Stripe Identity, I built out the operational resources required for launch.

 _Company Building_

-Assumed the role of Dublin Comms officer from January 2020—21.
-Handled internal migration away from Campaigner.
-Engaged in company building by spearheading a revamp of the Dublin Digest weekly newsletter.
-Put together said newsletter at a weekly cadence.
+* Assumed the role of Dublin Comms officer from January 2020—22, as the Dublin office grew from 400 to ~2000 people.
+Fostered community by resurrecting the weekly 'Dublin Digest' and 'New Faces' newsletters.
+* Lead EMEA Pride 2022 event organization.
+* Organized Dublin Ops team events on a biannual basis.

 ## Awards
 `2022`